Jason2Brownlee/blog/content/posts/ambergris.md

 As soon as I read "An Early History of Ambergris", I was hooked.

+More formally titled:

-More formally titled "_The Hoegbotton Guide to the Early History of the City of Ambergris by Duncan Shriek_"
+* **The Hoegbotton Guide to the Early History of Ambergris by Duncan Shriek**

 Here's a summary of this piece (via DeepSeek):